alleetanner/biopython/site-build/content/_index.md

 ### University of Bristol ∙ Research Computing Training

 [Biopython](https://biopython.org/) is a Python library for working with DNA, RNA and protein sequences.
-In this course we will introduce some of the basics of Biopython and how it can support you in your workflows.
-The library has a range of features needed for this kind of work, including:
+In this course we will introduce some of the basics of Biopython and how it can support your workflows.
+The library has a [range of features](https://biopython.org/docs/latest/api/Bio.html#subpackages) to help with molecular sequence work, including:

 - standard operations on sequences such as transcription, complements and translation,
 - reading and writing many common file formats such as FASTA, GenBank and BLAST,